Authentication

 POST /api/v1/auth/cli-tokenresponse time.
 If a user loses theirs, the path is “revoke + mint new” — don’t add an endpoint that re-displays the value. - Pairing codes are single-use and 10-minute-TTL’d.
 If a user starts pairing and walks away, the code expires on its own.
 Don’t extend the TTL to “be nice” — the security argument depends on a short window where a phished code can’t be used.

 /api/v1/auth/resetinvalidates ALL of the user’s sessions.
 This is a feature: if a password reset happens because of suspected compromise, leaving old session cookies valid would defeat the rotation.
-Anything UI-side that depends on “logged in everywhere” must reauthenticate after a reset.- Google OAuth fails closed when half-configured.
-Setting only
+Anything UI-side that depends on “logged in everywhere” must reauthenticate after a reset.- Google sign-in cannot be re-enabled by configuration.
+The routes are unregistered in code, not gated on env vars, so leftover

-allowSignupis a server-startup flag.
-On a multi-tenant SaaS deployment you’d flip it on; for a self-hosted single-org install, leaving/api/v1/auth/signupreturning 404 is correct. - NextAuth clients require the CSRF dance.
+CREWSHIP_ALLOW_SIGNUPserver flag gates it.
+On a multi-tenant SaaS deployment you’d set it totrue; for a self-hosted single-org install, leaving/api/v1/auth/signupreturning 403 (Registration is disabled.
+Set CREWSHIP_ALLOW_SIGNUP=true to enable.) is correct. - NextAuth clients require the CSRF dance.
 A frontend that POSTs

 /api/auth/callback/credentialswithout first GETting/api/auth/csrfand sending the token gets 401.
 This is the NextAuth contract — not optional even when you “trust” the origin. - Bcrypt cost factor must match across signup, admin CLI, and pairing redemption.
 All three paths produce hashes the same verifier reads.
 If you change the cost factor in one place and not the others, you’ve just made some users’ passwords slower to verify than others — measurable timing oracle.